 Benjamin Woolf is a partner in the Corporate department and leads the Structured Finance practice.

-In 2019, Legal 500 ranked Benjamin as a ‘leading individual’ noting him as “easily the best in the industry”.
+In 2020, Legal 500 ranked Benjamin as a ‘leading individual’ noting him as “easily the best in the industry”.
 He was also ranked by IFLR1000 as a ´highly regarded´ lawyer.
 Chambers Global described him as “a smart lawyer who works tirelessly for his clients´ interests”.
 In 2018, he was identified among the world´s leading capital markets lawyers by Who´s Who Legal.
 Chambers Global described him as “the expert on structured finance and CLO matters” and “a really intelligent lawyer who truly understands the nuances in this area of law”.
 He has been named by Who´s Who Legal: Capital Markets directory for Structured Finance since 2016 and has been a ´recommended´ lawyer since 2010 by Legal 500, which described him as having a “strong legal mind with commercial awareness.”

 Other experience includes restructuring and acquisition finance as well as public equity offerings and private placements in the oil and gas sphere.